nitikeshs58/nitikeshs58/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as Quality Assurance Engineer.
-- 🌱 I’m currently learning CD Pipeline..
+- 🌱 I’m currently learning BDD Cucumber..
-- 💬 Ask me about C#, Manual Testing, Automation,Core Java
+- 💬 Ask me about C#, Manual Testing, Automation and Core Java
 - 📫 How to reach me: email id :- nitikeshs58@gmail.com